-- When the currently used partition is an Extended Partition, and when using a PPAR partition with "Disable" configured for PPAR [Extended Partitioning Mode] - 1.
+- When the currently used partition is an Extended Partition, and when using an Extended Partition with "Disable" configured for PPAR [Extended Partitioning Mode] - 1.
 Unregister the relevant managed server in the orchestration tree.

 For details on how to unregister resources, refer to "19.4 Unregistration" in the "User's Guide for Infrastructure Administrators (Resource Management) CE".